drc0308/flight_club/README.md

 # Flight Club

-This is a client-side implementation of the Flight Club app, the original version is here: https://github.com/drc56/flight_club
+This is a client-side implementation of the Flight Club app.
+The original Flask site code is archived under `/old`.

 The site is built using [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev)